Kcstills17/Launch-School-101-Lesson1/RB109/Mock_WA.md

 end
 ```

 on line1 there is  a hash object value  of key-value pairs containing 3 symbol object values `a:`, `b:`, `c:` as keys and 3 string object values as `'ant'`, `'bear'`, `'cat'`
 as values.
 The `#each_with_object` method is invoked upon the hash object value.
 A new object is created through `({})` which creates a new empty hash object value.
 and each key of the hash is passed into the block as local block parameter `key`.
 Each value of the hash is passed in the block once as local block param `value`.
 The new
 empty hash object value is passed into the block as `hash`. the `#each_with_object` method does not take into account the return value of the block and will instead
 return the new object object value.
 On line 2 the new hash object value is created keys and values through the setter method `#hash[value] = key` this will cause us to return
-`{ a: "ant", b: "bear", c: "cat" }` . a different hash object value than the original hash object that was called but that looks the same due to the setter method.
-There
+`{ "ant" : a, "bear": b, "cat": c }` .
+This as a result of the setter method which allowed us to set a key and value for each iteration.
 is no output in this code

 The concept demonstrated is how the `#each_with_object` method functions and returns the new object value instead of the original object like in `#each`